 LEGO doesn’t make phones, but if it did, it would probably make something very like Project Ara.
 Instead of buying a phone that’s obsolete within a matter of months, Ara proposes that you buy a modular design instead.
-When one part gets old or a better version appears, you’d just swap the old component for a new one.
+When one part gets old or a better version appears, you just swap the old component for a new one.
 It sounds great, but will it work?
-Update: Project Ara has started developing a market place for its modular phones which compares to the Google Play Store.
-Head to the "when will we see more about Project Ara?" section further down for more information about this development.
+Update: The Project Ara team has just announced its key plans for 2015 at its second Project Ara Developers Conference.
+Head to the updated section below to find out what happened.

 Project Ara: what’s the big idea?

 We first heard about Project Ara back in 2013 when it was called PhoneBloks.
 Google gave it a new name and built a prototype earlier this year, and it retained project Ara when it sold its recently acquired Motorola division to Lenovo.

 The idea behind Project Ara is simple enough, although Google doesn’t do it any favors by describing it as “a development effort to create a modular hardware ecosystem”.
 It takes a smartphone and breaks it down into LEGO-style blocks, and those blocks are attached to each other and to a metal base plate using magnets.
 The base plate is shaped with block-sized slots to make assembly easier and to help reinforce the overall structure.